 However, users should carefully consider the non-redundant nature of RAID 0, making it more suitable for applications where data protection is not the primary concern.

-RAID 0 Downsides
+RAID 0 Disadvantages

 Regarding performance optimization, RAID 0 introduces a trade-off that requires careful consideration.
 Let’s take a closer look at 4 key downsides associated with the absence of redundancy in this striped efficiency configuration: